thomfang/svnjs/README.md

     The request won't be sent.

-Future will continue to support more operation command, like move, copy, revert, lock, unlock.
+Future will continue to support more operation command, like move, copy, lock, unlock.